Introduction to Applications of NLP

 5. Virtual Assistants

 From setting the alarm to making the grocery list to entertain you while you are feeling bored, virtual assistants play a huge part in our daily routines.
 They are engineered to accept the user’s voice commands and perform the task entrusted with them.
 Virtual assistants are designed to interact with humans in a very human way; most of their responses would feel like the responses you would receive from a friend or colleague.
-In addition to NLP, virtual assistants also focus on Natural Language Understanding so as to keep up with the ever-growing slangs, sentiments, and intent behind the user’s input.
+In addition to NLP, virtual assistants also focus on Natural Language Understanding so as to keep up with the ever-growing slang, sentiments, and intent behind the user’s input.

 Virtual Assistants learn from Artificial Neural Networks and can hold any conversation for a longer duration than chatbots.
-They even serve as classic examples of speech to text conversion and text to speech conversion.
+They even serve as classic examples of speech-to-text conversion and text-to-speech conversion.
 Virtual Assistants can also be given more complicated tasks such as decision making, and they mature with each interaction and can provide a more personalized experience.

 The growth of applications using NLP has only progressed over the years and continues to so.
-Language has always played a pivotal role in our history and with state-of-the-art machine translations, we are slowing breaking the language barrier that once restricted us to be able to interact with other people and culture.
+Language has always played a pivotal role in our history and with state-of-the-art machine translations, we are slowly breaking the language barrier that once restricted us to be able to interact with other people and cultures.
 Within or outside our home, we are relying on this magnificent technology for daily tasks.
 Now the time is better than ever to explore all the possibilities that NLP can offer us.

 This has been a guide to Applications of NLP.
 Here we discuss the introduction and various applications of Natural Processing Language with detail explanation.
 You may also have a look at the following articles to learn more –